Cyunide/DCS-WebGCI-Helper/README.md

 2. Open the WebGCI and select something on the map.
 3. Copy the Latitude and Longitude to your clipboard.
 4. Press Shift+C and the program will auto switch back to DCS and enter the coords.

+# Special Thanks
+Special thank you to Hoggit for hosting the servers and keeping things running smoothly!